tofuapps/hoard/README.md

 This script allows you to easily save 'sessions' in the form of a pointer to a directory you want to access in the future.
 It can be a temporary session, or a permanent bookmark.
 This frees you the need to `cd` everywhere to go to that commonly-used directory you need.
 Just open a bookmark or attach to a session and you're good to go!

+## Prerequisites

+Linux:
+- The directory ~/bin/ needs to be available and used for storing binaries.
+This is usually already present on most systems.

+macOS:
+- The directory /usr/local/bin/ needs to be available and used for storing binaries.
+This is usually present if you already installed `homebrew`.

 ## Installation
 Easy, just clone this git repository, then run the install script like so:
 ```